 Child predators use grooming behaviors just like all other sexual abusers, the only difference is that they use more elaborate means to coerce their targets and will often sexually abuse for profit (human trafficking and/or amateur porn sites).
 This is why it’s even more important that we stay vigilant in protecting our children and teens from these predators.

-If you or your child is a survivor of sexual abuse and you want help then feel free to contact me to schedule a free 15 minute phone consultation.
+If you or your child is a survivor of sexual abuse and you want help then schedule your first appointment below to start on your healing journey.

 Want to Continue on your path of growth?
 Subscribe for weekly emails, videos, and other resources to help your personal growth!